Place Value And Rounding Quizzes

 • Use rounding to quickly estimate answers and check calculations.

-• Practice both foundation and higher-level examples to improve confidence.
+• Practice both foundation and higher-level examples for confidence.

 2. Round 0.3746 to 2 decimal places.